 I started on a free WordPress account before going self-hosted 6 months later.
 Being self-hosted give you so many more options, from plugins, templates and design changes to stats and analytics.
 The biggest advantage for me has been the fact that you can use Google Analytics when you are self-hosted.

 I’m not going to recommend the hosting that I currently use because it has a lot of downtime and I’m going to be changing to a new provider in February.
-I haven’t decided which provider to us yet but some I’m looking at are:
+I haven’t decided which provider to us yet I’ve been looking at Siteground as they have some good offers and I’ve heard good things about them from other bloggers.